Chemical unit operations (2021)

 - Flow in piping systems – comprising pumps, flow metering, ventilators, and compressors

 - Settlement and sedimentation processes (cyclones, centrifugal separators, fluid beds, etc.)

 - Different types of heat transmission, comprising the dimensioning of heat exchangers

 - Mass transfer processes, including distillation, absorption/adsorption, and extraction

 - Evaporation and drying

-The purposes of the laboratory elements of the course (corresponding to 4 ECTS) are to illustrate, explain and apply theoretical principles by way of practical exercises comprising selected chemical unit operations from the list above.
+The purposes of the laboratory elements of the course (corresponding to 4 ECTS) are to illustrate, explain and apply theoretical principles by way of practical exercises comprising subjects from the course.

 On completion of the course, the student is expected to be able to:

 - Explain the physical/chemical principles for the unit operations dealt with in the course

 - Describe the design and method of operation of the process equipment described